 Talk to your doctor or a health care concierge

-You should always talk to your doctor about medications.
+You should always talk to your provider about medications.
 This includes antibiotics.
-Asking questions is part of working with your doctor.
+Asking questions is part of working with your provider.

 If you have coverage questions, call the Health Care Concierge team at the number on your member ID card.
 A team member will help you understand your coverage.